zytedata/duplicate-url-discarder/README.rst

 ``duplicate-url-discarder`` utilizes *URL processors* to make canonical versions of URLs.
 The processors are configured with *URL rules*.
-Each URL rule specifies an URL pattern that a processor applies to and specific processor arguments to use.
+Each URL rule specifies an URL pattern for which the processor applies, and specific processor arguments to use.

 The following URL processors are currently available: